cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * Each measurement is encoded as a vector over some finite field.
 * Measurement validity is determined by an "arithmetic circuit" evaluated over the encoded measurement.
 An arithmetic circuit is a function comprised of arithmetic operations in the field.
-(We specify these in full detail in
+(These are specified in full detail in
   {{flp-bbcggi19-valid}}.)
 * The aggregate result is obtained by summing up the encoded measurements and computing some function of the sum.